-We have created an Employee Stock Option Plan for incentive/retention of current key employees and as an inducement to employment of new employees.
+The Company has created an Employee Stock Option Plan for incentive/retention of current key employees and as an inducement to employment of new employees.
 The 2003 plan, which sets aside 2,000,000 shares of common stock for purchase by employees, was made effective by the Board of Directors.